 Often worries are based on assumptions of what someone else is thinking.
 But trying to read someone's mind often leads to creating an exaggerated situation in your mind based on something that may not even be happening.
 Communicate and ask what you want to ask.
 This is the only way to know what someone is thinking and stop worrying about this kind of uncertain thought.

 If they are thinking what you assumed, at least you have removed the uncertainty and can now tackle the problem.
-It will also promote openness in your relationship, and it will likely be happier as you avoid many unnecessary conflicts and negativity.
+It will also promote openness in your relationship, and it will more likely be happier as you avoid many unnecessary conflicts and negativity.
 Remember that people don't think about you and what you do as much as you think.
-They have their minds full with thinking about themselves, those closest to them and thinking about what other people think of them!
+They have their minds full of thinking about themselves, those closest to them and thinking about what other people think of them!

 It's easy to "catch" moods from other people, especially those who we spend a lot of time with.
 Keep a worry diary for a week or so.
 Every time you start to worry write down the thought and situation that triggered it.
-Over time look for the patterns, and you'll notice that certain people or situations, or discussing certain topics with certain people make you anxious.
-Once you have discovered these patterns, you can make efforts to avoid these people or situations.
+Over time look for the patterns, and you'll notice that certain people or situations, or discussing certain topics with certain people, make you anxious.
+Once you have discovered these patterns, you can take efforts to avoid these people or situations.